MoldyMacaroniX/dashword.net/docs/ads.md

 # Ads

-Dashword has three kinds of ads.
+Dashword has six kinds of ads.

 1. `display-horizontal`
 2. `display-vertical`